 You can stream it in full below and find it here via Bandcamp: Switchblade Jesus – The Second Coming of Heavy: Chapter 7.

 No offense to Fuzz Evil, as their side of the split is highly recommended, but I’ve barely managed to flip the record more than a couple of times, I keep wanting to spin the Switchblade Jesus side again.
-The record itself is a gorgeous pressing and sounds stellar.
-I also downloaded it from my Bandcamp account (I’m a Ripple Music subscriber) to have it in my car, as it’s become mandatory listening on my road trips and will be heard again tonight.
+The record itself is a gorgeous pressing and sounds stellar and it’s become mandatory listening on my road trips and will be heard again tonight.

 The band is Eric Calvert, Chris Black, and Jon Elizondo, and I’m likely not fully ready for the ass-whomping that they will dole out this weekend.
 That whomp will be delivered via a massive boot full of gritty, riff ripping, southern-distilled heavy rock.
 It’s threatening, really.
 Eric’s vocals give the impression of being reamed out by a just-woken Frost Giant for disturbing his peace.

 Okay, that was an inside joke – Mr. Calvert is also the proprietor of Frost Giant Electronics – he makes guitar pedals and designs various t-shirt apparel that I have scooped up in the past (and more than likely will again).
 Yes, that was an unsolicited and shameless plug for a well-deserving small business.
 I like his schematics prints, what can I say?